-- NUSPS, a student-led organisation, comprises several sub-committees (e.g. media resource team, international relations) that work closely together with the mission to engage and empower the student body.
+- The NUS Pharmaceutical Society (NUSPS), a student-led organisation, comprises several sub-committees (e.g. media resource team, international relations) that work closely together with the mission to engage and empower the student body.

 - By creating internship opportunities, organizing career talks/seminars and field trips, NUSPS hopes to expose pharmacy students to the diverse career tracks that are open to them upon graduation.

 - NUSPS also promotes and raises public awareness of the pharmacy profession through numerous community outreach activities.
-Students can be part of NUSPS by serving in various committees and in the process, develop inter-personal, leadership and networking skills amongst many others.
+Students can contribute actively to NUSPS by serving in various committees and in the process, develop interpersonal, leadership and networking skills amongst many others.

 - Apart from NUSPS, students can also participate in other ad-hoc activities/projects e.g. Pharmacy Youth Expedition Project (YEP) or spend a year at one of the NUS Overseas Colleges (NOC).
 These experiences will definitely broaden their horizons.

-- In NUS Pharmacy, students who are interested in embarking on a research career can also participate in undergraduate research projects in Science (UROPS) under close supervision by experienced Pharmacy faculty.
+- In NUS Pharmacy, students who are interested in embarking on a research career can also participate in Undergraduate Research Opportunities in Science (UROPS) under the close supervision of experienced Pharmacy faculties.